openPMD/openPMD-standard/EXT_BeamPhysics.md

 External Mesh Fields Groups
 ===========================

 The **external mesh field group** is a group for specifying electric and/or magnetic fields, due to a lattice element, at regularly spaced grid points.
-For example, the fields due to an RF cavity or the fields due to a magnet.
+For example, the fields due to an RF cavity or the fields due to a DC magnet.
 Multiple **external mesh field groups** can be defined in a file.
 The path for a **external mesh field group** is given by the **externalFieldPath** in the file root group:
 - `externalFieldPath`
   - type: Required if there are external mesh field group(s) *(string)*
   - description: Base path to the external mesh field groups.
 Use the **%T** construct if there are multiple meshes present.
   - example: `/ExternalFieldMesh/%T/`.
-Base paths to the external fields group, in this case, would be `/ExternalFieldMesh/1/`, etc.
+Base paths to the external fields group, in this case, would be `/ExternalFieldMesh/01/`, etc.
   - example: `/ExternalFieldMesh/`.
-In this case there is only one external fields group.
+In this case since there is no `%T` in the name, there is only one external fields group.

 Notes
 -----